Are you hurting badly now and wondering whether infidelity pain will ever go away? Are you concerned about what life will be like after you heal?

 - Sufferers: couples who return to and remain in a state of “endless round of bitterness”, as Perel writes

-- Builders: couples who move past the infidelity and revert to peaceful version of their relationship with no growth
+- Builders: couples who move past the infidelity and revert to a peaceful version of their relationship with no growth

 - Explorers: couples who are completely transformed and improved

 I agree with this.
-I also find that many times we have all three parts in us.
+Also, I find that many times we have all three parts in us.
 I believe too, that our ability to heal is further connected to our upbringing, ability to grow from pain, our unique personalities, and the lessons we’ve learned in life.

-3. Expect Symptoms After Healing:
+3. Expect Symptoms After an Infedility Recovery Program:

 It’s important to realize that, in some cases, experiencing a positive and successful healing process doesn’t mean that you would get rid of your triggers or PTSD symptoms completely.
 It’s actually pretty normal to experience them even after repairing your relationship, Yael noticed.

 In my experience, that concern I hear from both partners is that the pain will always be there.
-You too may worry that it may come up or creep up when you don’t notice or aren’t prepared.
+You may worry that it may come up or creep up when you don’t notice or aren’t prepared.